quixio/quix-docs/docs/platform/tutorials/currency-alerting.md

    You will see the Coin API library item appear in the search results: ![CoinAPI library item](../images/tutorials/currency-alerting/coinapi.png "CoinAPI library item")

 3. Click the `Preview code` button, and on the page that appears, click the `Edit code` button.
 When you choose to edit a library item, Quix prompts you to create a copy of it as a project, as library items are read-only.

       Optionally, you could have clicked the `Setup & deploy` button, which would have deployed the microservice directly.
 However, in this tutorial, you are given the opportunity to first look at the code, and modify it if necessary.

-4. In the `Setup project` form, configure the following project variables:
+4. In the `Setup project` form, configure the following environment variables:

     | Field | Value |
     | --- | --- |